-Overall, results from multiple assessments addressing Standard 4 (LO #4) show candidates' cumulative mean average of 2.7/3.0.
+Overall, results from multiple assessments addressing Standard 4 (LO #4) show candidates' cumulative mean average of 2.3/3.0.
+Candidates' mean scores across assessments range from 2.0 to 3.0.
 There appears to be a wide discrepancy in candidates' level of performance across assessments.
-Candidates perform at an acceptable to target level (2.3-3.0/3.0) in providing differentiated instruction and instructional materials; planning and implementing instructional and learning strategies that recognize the ways in which diversity influences the reading and writing development of students, especially those who struggle with reading and writing.
-In examining the artifacts that support the elements in Standard 4, the faculty notes that candidates' Evaluation of Reading and Language Arts Curriculum (2.3/3.0) and the Diagnosis and Intervention Case Study (2.5/3.0) do not clearly reflect their understanding of the forms of diversity that exist in society and their importance in learning to read and write, as well as their ability to provide students with relevant linguistic, academic, and cultural experiences that link their communities with the school.
-In these assessments, candidates also demonstrate weakness in demonstrating their understanding of the ways in which diversity influences the reading and writing development of all students, especially those who struggle with reading and writing.
-Courses that address Standard 4 in assessments have been revised to address specific elements in Standard 4 to further strengthen candidates' competencies in these areas.
+Candidates perform at an acceptable to target level (2.8-3.0/3.0) in providing differentiated instruction and instructional materials; planning and implementing instructional and learning strategies that recognize the ways in which diversity influences the reading and writing development of students, especially those who struggle with reading and writing.
+In examining the artifacts that support the elements in Standard 4, the faculty notes that candidates' Cross-Curricular Thematic Unit and Lesson Plans do not clearly reflect their understanding of the forms of diversity that exist in society and their importance in learning to read and write, as well as their ability to provide students with relevant linguistic, academic, and cultural experiences that link their communities with the school.
+Candidates also demonstrate weakness in demonstrating their understanding of the ways in which diversity influences the reading and writing development of all students, especially those who struggle with reading and writing.
+Courses that embed Standard 4 in assessments have been revised to address specific elements in Standard 4 to further strengthen candidates' competencies in these